margotmg/margotmg.github.io/_projects/1_project.md

 ## Reflections

-- Learned the importance of **empathetic facilitation** when conducting studies with participants with cognitive disabilities — pacing, clarity, and environment matter deeply.
 - Confirmed that **mixed-methods evaluation** (quantitative + qualitative) yields richer insight than any single metric.
-- Next iteration: prototype an **interactive adaptation interface** (text + speech) to evaluate real-world task usability, not just static comprehension.
 - Gained confidence applying accessibility ethics and recruitment practices transferable to UX research teams.
+- Learned the importance of **empathetic facilitation** when conducting studies with participants with cognitive disabilities, as pacing, clarity, and environment matter deeply.
 ---

 ## Outcome Statement